-There is too much information and opinions about skincare on the internet.
-It can get so confusing and make your head spin round.
+There is too much information about skincare on the internet.
+It can get so overwhelming and you're not sure which information is accurate.

-It may take trial and error to form your ideal skincare routine but I did find out 4 very common myths that most believe.
+It may take trial and error to form your ideal skincare routine but we did find out 4 very common myths that most believe.

 #1: A high SPF protects you from the Sun

 Vitamin D is best obtained through supplements rather than unprotected sun exposure.
 And since EVERY celebrity or skincare guru stresses about sunscreen, this one needs to be debunked.

 There are many misconceptions about sunscreen, specifically what SPF means and how much we need it.

 UV radiation is made up of UVA and UVB, most sunscreens only measure the protection from UVB rays and not UVA at all.

 UVA is the more damaging one, it is the cause of photoaging and the primary ray responsible for the development of melanoma.
 UVA damage occurs without skin-reddening signs, they are a longer wavelengths and penetrate deeper into your skin.